How to Professionally Ask For an Update at Work: Tips + Examples

 To learn how to improve your professional business communication skills, check out the following article:

-Types of updates at work
+Types of update requests at work

 Depending on the formality level with the person you’re requesting an update from and the specific work situation, we can distinguish several types of update requests you may encounter in workplace communication:

-• Following up after a job interview — A thank-you note or a follow-up sent to a hiring manager expressing gratitude and interest in the company and the position you interviewed for.
+- Follow-up after a job interview — A thank-you note or a follow-up sent to a hiring manager expressing gratitude and interest in the company and the position you interviewed for.

-• Reminding someone of an important event or a deadline — A brief note to remind your team members about an important deadline that’s coming up.
+- Reminder about an important event or a deadline — A brief note to remind your team members about an important deadline that’s coming up.
 Or, a quick reminder about an industry event sent to people you network with.

-How to ask for an update professionally
+How to politely ask for an update at work

 Here is a step-by-step process.